Search and Rescue

 – What assistance you will need.

-5: While you wait for rescue consider starting a fire, constructing some shelter, making your site more visible from a distance, and making a safe space for the rescuers to arrive and work in.
+6: While you wait for rescue start a fire, construct some shelter, and make your site visible from a distance.
+If able try making a safe space for the rescuers to arrive and work in.
+If you are in a group delegate at least one task to each non-injured person, as keeping busy will help them stay calm and keep warm.

-6. If time allows, start planning for what to do after the rescue.
-In some cases not everyone in your group and not all of your sleds and equipment will travel out with the rescue team, so consider how to get the rest home and what you may need for that journey.
+7. If time allows, start planning for what to do after the rescue.
+In some cases not everyone in your group and not all of your sleds and gear will travel out with the rescue team, so consider how to get the rest home and what you may need for that journey.